 - 20th Century Cocktail - Tom Collins and Dry Martini are some of the best cocktails from past decades, but the 20th Century cocktail deserves attention, too.
 It’s made of creme de cacao, Lillet blanc, and some tart lemon juice.
 It goes well with seafood dishes, salads, sushi, chicken, duck, fruit desserts, etc.

-- Left Hand Cocktail - This drink is a delicious blend of bourbon, Campari sweet vermouth, and chocolate bitters, garnished with a brandied cherry.
+- Left Hand Cocktail - This drink is a delicious blend of bourbon, Campari sweet vermouth, and chocolate bitters (see: what are bitters), garnished with a brandied cherry.

 - Jungle Bird Cocktail - At first, this drink was popular in Malaysia, but later it became a part of all good Tiki cocktail lists in the US.
 It’s made with pineapple juice, freshly squeezed lime juice, rum, Campari, and simple syrup.
 It’s a perfect match for spicy Indonesian and Thai dishes, coconut shrimp, and tropical desserts.